10 +1 Answering Your Questions on Yoga Teacher Training

 There are indeed many things to consider.

-Being an educated consumer when stepping into the unregulated yoga industry cannot be emphasized enough.
+Being an educated consumer when stepping into the unregulated yoga industry cannot be emphasised enough.

-Results from a recent study conducted by Yoga Alliance and Yoga Journal are in.
+Results from a 2016 study conducted by Yoga Alliance and Yoga Journal are in.

 “Practitioner spending on yoga classes, clothing, equipment and accessories, rose to $16 billion a year up from $10 billion over the past four years.”

-I am a qualified healthcare worker with over 20 years international work experience in social services of education and healthcare, as well as being a yoga teacher, lead teacher trainer and Pilates instructor.
+I am a qualified healthcare worker with over 20 years of international work experience in education, healthcare, hospice & mediation, and being a yoga teacher, lead teacher trainer and Pilates instructor.
 Observing this industry, and being a part of it, concerns me greatly.

 Asking these questions can